JCLOS305/MVC-Tech-Blog/README.md

-# MVC-Tech-Blog

-# E-commerce-Back-End Created by Jeancarlos Mulet w/ 🙌 The University of Miami 🙌
+# MVC-Tech-Blog Created by Jeancarlos Mulet w/ 🙌 The University of Miami 🙌

 ## Description